tarasmatsyk/tarasmatsyk.com/content/posts/5-how-to-pytorch-in-production-2.md

 While we definitely had fun and go is indeed a well designed language it still caused us some pain.
 If you come from a 25 years old language which has tons and dozens of libraries it might seem that Go does not have many and its true.
 Need a database?
 Write plain SQL.
 Need an API server?
 Write your own middleware and request parser.
 Need a documentation?
 Luckily it's there.
 And of course not fully complete if we talk about swagger.

-On one hand, it saved us some time and pain produced by duck-typing, on another it is still not that mature and you need to give it back to the community even for 10 years aged language.
+On one hand, it saved us some time and pain produced by duck-typing, on another it is still not that mature and you need to give credits back to the community even for 10 years aged language.
 Not so bad and not as sweet as people tell you.
 Take it with a grain of solt.
 Anyway, it worked well and we are sticking with it for small services.

 #### Persistence

 The first milestone was Redis, because it is easy.
 You put json into memory and it lives well.
 Until.. you are out of RAM.
 Just drop more RAM on it.
 Correct.
 However if you have have processing RAM ends pretty fast.
-For us it was ~1Gb for 15 minutes of work.
+For us it was around 1Gb for 15 minutes of work.
 Let's increase it to 1 hour and you get 4Gb.
 RAM is definetely a cheap resource, however do you know what is cheaper?
 Disk space and in 2k19 SSD is cheap as hell and as fast as rabbit.

 So we decided to go with a relational database, denormalize data and store it in PostgreSQL.
-Works pretty well and we are not going to move from it, unless we tired from data scheme maintenance and want to use NoSQL.
+Works pretty well and we are not going to move from it, unless we are tired from data scheme maintenance and want to use NoSQL.
 If we can do it the right way.
-We tried to use MongoDB as NoSQL database to store historical data, because you know what, every BigData startup should use MongoDB - in the end, we spent more time optimizing it and writing code to deal with unstructured data.
+We tried to use MongoDB as a NoSQL database to store historical data, because you know what, every BigData startup should use MongoDB - in the end, we spent more time optimizing it and writing code to deal with unstructured data.
 Will give it one more shot next time.

 #### Extendable